 Researchers are coming to new conclusions as they dig into the question of what makes some people and not others fall victim to fraud and online scams.

-Fraud victimization is really associated with exposure.
-The more you engage in the marketplace the more likely you are to be vulnerable.
-You have to be in the market for a product to get hooked.
+“Fraud victimization is really associated with exposure,” said Marti DeLiema, postdoctoral research assistant at the Stanford center, in a 2015 interview with Money Talks News.
+“The more you engage in the marketplace, the more likely you are to be vulnerable.
+You have to be in the market for a product to get hooked.”

-We have found that older adults are disproportionately targeted, but once they are targeted they are not more likely to be victims.
-Most PSAs (public service announcements) are targeted at the elderly.
+“We have found that older adults are disproportionately targeted, but once they are targeted they are not more likely to be victims,” says DeLiema.
+“Most PSAs (public service announcements) are targeted at the elderly.
 Perhaps those messages are working, and maybe experience can outweigh cognitive decline.

 If you’re concerned about elders who may be targeted, check out: “2 Services That Protect Grandma From Money Stealing Scams.”

 Contrary to conventional wisdom, younger adults may be more at risk to fraud than older people, according to Better Business Bureau research, covered by this report in Forbes: